-7324 Video Broadcast (Bruin Vision) Grades: 10-12 1.0 Credit Lights!
+7324Video Broadcast (Bruin Vision)Grades: 10-121.0 CreditLights!
 Camera!
 ACTION!
 Have you ever thought it would be fun to create your own videos?
-If so, this class is for you!!
-This course is designed to give you an overview and hands on experience to film production.
+This course is designed to give you an overview and hands-on experience of film production.
 Editing video starts with an understanding of camera movement, video composition, lighting, sound, editing and other essential elements.
 In this class, you will explore these elements of film making and then apply these elements to your own productions.
 This class is group and project based.
-Watch out Steven Spielberg, here we come!!

-7326 Video Broadcast 2 (Bruin Vision) Grades: 11-12 1.0 Credit This class is a ONE HOUR continuation of Video Broadcast 1, and allows students to continue with their film and video making, but also incorporate how to add special effects to these productions.
-Video Broadcast 2 will expand Video Broadcast 1 by teaching all the aspects of the Adobe Production Suite Including: Premiere, After Effects, Audition, Animator, Encoder, Bridge, and Photoshop.
+7326Video Broadcast 2 (Bruin Vision)Grades: 11-121.0 CreditThis class is a ONE HOUR continuation of Video Broadcast 1 and allows students to continue with their film and videomaking, but also incorporate how to add special effects to these productions.
+Video Broadcast 2 will expand Video Broadcast1 by teaching all the aspects of the Adobe Production Suite Including: Premiere, After Effects, Audition, Animator, Encoder,Bridge, and Photoshop.
 Learn how to make your videos more exciting with special effect sequences.
-Class may require after school filming.
+Class may require after-school filming.
 Class may be repeated for credit.
 Prerequisite(s): Video Broadcast 1.